Norkart/L.TileLayer.Webatlas/README.md

 Usage
 -----

+1. Include the file ```L.TileLayer.Webatlas.js``` on your page.

-Instantiate a new layer just as you would instantiate a new L.TileLayer, just remember the API token:
+2. Instantiate a new layer just as you would instantiate a new L.TileLayer, just remember the API token:

     L.tileLayer.webatlas({apikey: 'my-api-key'}).addTo(map);